-What Is A Typical Personal Injury Attorney Fee?
+What Is A Typical Personal Injury Lawyer Fee?

-Most personal injury attorneys get paid through a form of payment called a contingency fee, which means their payment depends on the outcome of the case.
-With a contingency fee payment plan, the attorney requires no money upfront to begin representing you for your case.
-Instead, their fees will be taken out of the winnings as a percentage from a settlement or from damages awarded after a favorable court verdict.
+Most personal injury attorneys get paid through a form of payment called a contingency fee arrangement, which means their payment depends on the outcome of the case.
+With a contingency fee agreement, the attorney requires no money upfront to begin representing you for your case.
+Instead, their fees will be taken out of the recovered amount as a percentage from a settlement or from damages awarded after a favorable court verdict.

 If your case does not have a positive outcome, then the lawyer does not collect any fees.

 Contingency fees typically range anywhere from 25 to 33 percent, but most often personal injury attorneys ask for 33 percent, or one-third, of the compensation you receive at the close of your case.